 Ask congregants to write cards, notes, or make phone calls.
 Consider challenging them to do a certain number per week.
 If possible, provide the note cards.
 You can also give people a list, with addresses, of people to write to.

-Children and families can 'be the church' at home, while in the car, or even on vacation.
-Candle Press has some great resources for this.
-'Take Out Church' boxes provide another way for families to practice the Christian faith at home and while away.
+Children and families can ‘be the church’ at home, while in the car, or even on vacation.
+For example, ‘Take Out Church’ boxes provide another way for families to practice the Christian faith at home and while away.